Arc-T/Atra-Stone-Frontend/Help.md

 ** TODO: eager loading for pages
-** TODO: table could be better with (is-pending, empty result and <tr> style) ** TODO: class name of react multi select has boiler plate styles ** TODO: errors such network connection are not handled. login page for example doesn't say network connection error when backend is offline
+** TODO: table could be better with (is-pending, empty result and <tr> style) ** TODO: class name of react multi select has boiler plate styles ** TODO: useFetchCartProducts for caching cart products should be implemented ** TODO: errors such network connection are not handled. login page for example doesn't say network connection error when backend is offline
 _/